j5pr/tournament-bracket-generator/README.md

 GameContext is only used to track the creation of Games and assign appropriate identifiers.
 I would improve this by removing the GameContext class, and expose specific methods to Strategy classes that would create a queue of un-identified games, and assign identifiers at the end.
+This would reduce the need for an entire class to keep track of one trivial piece of information.